-Face API1 supports more than 40000 language models, the most
+Face API supports more than 40000 language models, the most significant models of which are BERT [12], GPT [5, 42, 43], XLNet [61], T5 [44], etc. More recently, transformers have also achieved success in computer vision tasks [8, 31].
+The modern language models usually rely on very large architectures with millions of the-art results on eleven NLP tasks at the time of its release [12].
 Pre-trained language models have attracted wide attention in many industries [38, 54, 59].
 For example, since neural machine translation models are extremely data-hungry, an e-commerce company can rely on the pre-trained mBART [54] to build the multilingual translation system for its customers.
 Furthermore, medical records are usually stored in relational databases and require specific queries to retrieve information of interest.
 However, completing such queries quickly can be challenging even for medical experts due to the barriers among subdomains of medicine.
 BERT can efficiently extract a syntax tree from an electric medical record, which can then be converted to SQL query directly [38].
-Although the pre-trained language models have the potentials to be adapted to various downstream NLP applications, their privacy leakage risks are concerning, e.g., Carlini et al. [6] showed that generative language models (e.g., GPT-2) can memorize samples in the private training set.
+Although the pre-trained language models have the potentials to be adapted to various downstream NLP applications, their privacy leakage risks are concerning, e.g., Carlini et al. [6] showed that generative language models (e.g., GPT-2) can memorize samples in the private parameters and pre-training on massive datasets.
+Unlike traditional shallow/small neural networks, pre-trained language models are highly generalized and can be employed as a feature extractor for various downstream tasks.
+For example, BERT obtained state-of-